massimilianodelliubaldini/galaxy-integration-rpcs3/README.md

 1. Open `config.py`

 * Set the `main_directory` variable to your RPCS3 installation folder.
 Use single forward slashes only.
-No other directories need to be modified.

 * If some games don't launch from Galaxy, try setting `no_gui` to `False`.
 Some games don't work yet with no GUI in RPCS3.

+2. Add your games in RPCS3 (File > Add Games), so that they can be added to the `games.yml` file.
+Running a game will also add it to this file.

+* This plugin reads from that file, so it is important that your games and their install directories end up here.

-2. Game-specific launch configuration is handled by RPCS3.
+3. Game-specific launch configuration is handled by RPCS3.

 ## Acknowledgements

 [AHCoder](https://github.com/AHCoder) - Use of the [PS2 Galaxy plugin](https://github.com/AHCoder/galaxy-integration-ps2) as the basis for this plugin.

 [GOG](https://github.com/gogcom) - Use of the [Galaxy Plugin API](https://github.com/gogcom/galaxy-integrations-python-api) provided by GOG.

+[RPCS3 Team](https://github.com/RPCS3) - For help with interfacing with the RPCS3 system.

 [Marshall Ward](https://github.com/marshallward) - Use of the [SFO Python library](https://github.com/marshallward/devita) to open and read PARAM.SFO files.